ksdfg/horrible_downloader/README.md

 - ***Python 3 and above***<br/>
     Link to download of installation file : https://www.python.org/downloads/<br/>
     While installing, before clicking on `Install Now` option, make sure to select the `Add Python to path` option given below.

-- ***Mozilla Firefox or Google Chrome***<br/>
-    horrible downloader requires one of the above two browsers to be installed on your system.
-We are working to enable batch downloads without having to open any browsers, but for now having one of these is essential.

 - ***uTorrent or qBitTorrent***<br/>
     Using horrible downloader, you will be able to not only open magnet links but also automatically start their downloads in your default software!
 At this moment horrible downloader supports uTorrent and qBitTorrent, so ensure one of these two is associated with torrents in your system.